Sheet Pan Shrimp Fajitas

 Sheet Pan Shrimp Fajitas – The easiest, most versatile dish to ever come in contact with an oven.
 And did I mention delicious?
 Easy.
 Healthy.
 Delicious.
 Sold!

 Shrimp is a super easy and healthy protein to prepare and these Sheet Pan Shrimp Fajitas take just 25 minutes from start to finish, even with frozen shrimp!
 I love sheet pan meals because I love the idea of everything dumped onto a sheet pan, tossed together then thrown in the oven and boom….dinner done!

 Take advantage of the hot deal on shrimp and peppers at Safeway to make these delicious sheet pan shrimp fajitas for dinner.
-The 2 lb bags of frozen shrimp are on sale for $9.98 each, with a Just for U digital coupon, which is just $4.99/lb.
+The 2 lb bags of frozen shrimp are on sale for $9.98 each, which is just $4.99/lb.
 I love to top mine with a homemade pico de gallo and homemade guacamole.